 This real estate deal is a unique one, in that Daniel Aubry represented both the buyer and the seller.
-Early one evening during an event hosted by Scenic Hudson at Long Dock, Daniel planted the seed of the sale to the buyer, who already owned properties in New York and had recently sold one.
+Early one evening during an event hosted by Scenic Hudson at Long Dock, Daniel planted the seed of the sale with the buyer, who already owned properties in New York and had recently sold one.
 Daniel, being highly conscientious of taxes associated with the sale of a property, suggested that this new family consider the Piccones' property - before it was even on the market.
-The building already had a positive cash flow coming in, otherwise known as a "cap rate," or an existing income-generating property that needed ongoing management maintained.
+The building already had a positive cash flow coming in, otherwise known as a "cap rate," or an existing income-generating property that needed ongoing management.

 Dual Representation & A Business Lesson